patractlabs/substrate-contracts-book/docs/ask/intro/overview.md

 Unlike solidity, ask! is not a standalone languange but more like a assemblyscript "contract format" with customized `@message` decorator.
 Those decorators tell ask! compiler how the smart contract is define and further compiles them to WASM bytecode compatible with Substrate.

-## Assemblyscirpt
+## Assemblyscript
-ask! is subset of Assemblyscrip while Assemblyscript is a subset of Typescript syntax.
+ask! is subset of Assemblyscript while Assemblyscript is a subset of Typescript syntax.
 Currently, a large group of developers are using Typescript since Typescript has relatively low learning curve.
-Therefore, Patract Labs optmisticly believes with the introduction of ask!, we would see a good growth of contract developers in Substrate.
+Therefore, Patract Labs optimistically believes with the introduction of ask!, we would see a good growth of contract developers in Substrate.

 ## ask! vs ink!
 | languange      | ask! | ink!     |